-It's best to increase your activity in all three areas of fitness: flexibility, aerobic fitness, and muscle fitness.
-You can work on all three areas without leaving home.
+It's best to increase your activity in all three types of fitness: flexibility, aerobic fitness, and muscle fitness.
+You can work on all three types without leaving home.

 Flexibility and stretching

 Flexibility is the ability to move your joints and muscles through their full range of motion.
-Stretching is an activity that helps you to be more flexible.
+Stretching can help you to be more flexible.
 It's also something you can easily do at home.

-Warm up your muscles slightly before you stretch them.
-Walk or do some other light aerobic exercise for a few minutes, and then start stretching.
+- Warm up your muscles slightly before you stretch them.
+Walk or do some other light aerobic exercise for a few minutes.
+Then start stretching.

-Exercise DVDs can teach you more about stretching various muscles.
+Exercise DVDs or videos online can teach you more about stretching your muscles.

 Aerobic fitness means increasing how well your body uses oxygen.
 Look for activities that make your heart beat faster and make you breathe harder.

-Experts suggest that you do at least 2½ hours of moderate activity a week or at least 1¼ hours of vigorous activity a week.
+Experts suggest that you do at least 2½ hours of moderate to vigorous activity a week.
 It's fine to do blocks of 10 minutes or more throughout your day and week.

-Ride a stationary bike about 16 to 20 kilometres per hour.
+- Ride a bike up to about 10 miles per hour.

-Ride a stationary bike at least 20 kilometres per hour.
+- Ride a bike faster than 10 miles per hour.

 Muscle fitness means building stronger muscles and increasing how long you can use them.
 You can strengthen a muscle by doing any activity that pushes or pulls against that muscle.